 So, when I say the process is broken, what do I mean?
 Let me walk you through the commercial lines submission process and where we see opportunities for improvement and possible future solutions – including those we have plans for here at IVANS in 2020 and beyond.

 Before I get going, it’s vital we recognize that this is equally a difficult, time-intensive logistical process as well as an emotional process for all parties – agencies, insurers and insureds.
-We’re only covering the first half this week so stay tuned for the second part coming next week.
+We cover the first half of the process here.
+The second part of the process is covered in part 2.
 Let’s dive in!

 An Overview of the CL Submissions Process